ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 Gene finders may either use generic "profiles" to predict genes, or specifically trained hidden-markov models (HMM) that more accurately reflect the sort of sequence motifs associated with genes in a particular species or taxonomic clade.
 Usually, these are trained on a large set of manually curated (verified) gene structures from high-quality reference genome(s).

 **AUGUSTUS** is a gene prediction tool that uses HMMs (optionally combined with "evidence" data from sequence alignments) to find gene models in a genome sequence.

+You can see which other species have already an AUGUSTUS trained model if you type:
+`singularity exec eukaryote-annotation.img which augustus`

+For your own research project, you probably have a species of interest.
+Do you see its name or that of a related one?
+If not, unfortunately you will probably have to train a new species-specific model.
+The authors provide an extensive protocol on how to this [here](https://currentprotocols.onlinelibrary.wiley.com/doi/pdf/10.1002/cpbi.57).
+But we will not do this in this workshop.

 For the ruff, we can use the chicken profile models.
 Birds have fairly well-conserved gene structures and sequences.
 As sequence, use the repeat-masked scaffold you generated in the previous section (`scaffold.fa.masked`).

 To execute AUGUSTUS type:
 `augustus --species=chicken --gff3=on scaffold.fa.masked > augustus.abinitio.gff3`